httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Given an item as input:

 0. If input is a type other than an integer, float, string, identifier, byte sequence, or Boolean, fail serialisation.
-1. If input is an integer, return the result of applying Serialising an Integer {{ser-integer}} to input.
+1. If input is an integer, return the result of applying Serialising an Integer ({{ser-integer}}) to input.
-2. If input is a float, return the result of applying Serialising a Float {{ser-float}} to input.
+2. If input is a float, return the result of applying Serialising a Float ({{ser-float}}) to input.
-3. If input is a string, return the result of applying Serialising a String {{ser-string}} to input.
+3. If input is a string, return the result of applying Serialising a String ({{ser-string}}) to input.
-4. If input is an identifier, return the result of Serialising an Identifier {#ser-identifier}.
+4. If input is an identifier, return the result of Serialising an Identifier ({{ser-identifier}}).
-5. If input is a Boolean, return the result of applying Serialising a Boolean {{ser-boolean}} to input.
+5. If input is a Boolean, return the result of applying Serialising a Boolean ({{ser-boolean}}) to input.
-6. Otherwise, return the result of applying Serialising a Byte Sequence {{ser-binary}} to input.
+6. Otherwise, return the result of applying Serialising a Byte Sequence ({{ser-binary}}) to input.

 ### Serialising an Integer {#ser-integer}